 - The University of Leeds is dedicated to incorporating sustainability into its operations.
 According to the University of Leeds, sustainability refers to adding value to society by accepting responsibility for its effects on the economy, culture, society, and environment.
 To work on developing sustainable solutions to global challenges, its position as a global leader in sustainability draws on the diverse knowledge of students, employees, and partners.

 - During their stay at the University of Leeds, exceptional athletes and coaches can combine academic and athletic performance with funding from the acclaimed Scholarship Programs.
 The ability to participate at the highest level while pursuing a degree from a top university is ensured by sports scholarships.
-In contrast, University of Leeds coaching scholarships allow aspirant students the chance to work with our head coaches to improve club results.
+In contrast, University of Leeds coaching scholarships allow aspirant students to work with its head coaches to improve club results.

 University of Leeds